turbopro/ExData_Plotting1/CourseProject1/README.md

 1. Downloading the dataset to your PC

-2. Extract the required subset of data and store into dataframe 'tempDF'

-3. To create the 'plotn.png' file, source the relevant 'plotn.R' file
+2. To create the 'plotn.png' file, source the relevant 'plotn.R' file

-4. Run the relevant function with the same name, 'plotn.R()'
+4. Run the relevant function with the same name, 'plotn()'